Community Events Fund 2020

-EventLambeth is delighted to announce the launch of the 2019 Community Events Training and supporting funding.
+EventLambeth is delighted to announce the Community Events Fund is now open.

 Phone 020 7926 6207